shanjiaming/MCM-simulated-/Task2 & Task3.md

 1. Model explanation

+   - - why the model can be averaged?
+That's because three quality.
+       1. law of large numbers
+       2. tricks to cut edges——always go to edges that are less visited, which can balance this tree.
+       3. because the synchronization of distance and node number, the package goes to a better strategy spontaneously.
+       4. tester: we can know whether it is balanced by programming
+       5. even when the law is not so true, we can still try to average it manually by allocating ways according to the rate of node number.

 2. Problem Abstraction
    We try to simplify the problem by extracting a ``distance-sequence`` from the web and only focus on the sequence.